-Saint Columb’s Cathedral, was the first of its kind to be built after the Reformation of the Church and is the city’s most historic building containing displays of artefacts from the Siege, as well as information on famous personalities, e.g. Cecil Francis Alexander (the internationally renowned hymn writer), the Earl Bishop and the philosopher George Berkeley.It is dedicated to the name of St. Columba (Columb),the Ulster monk who established a Christian settlement here in the sixth century.
+Saint Columb’s Cathedral, was the first Cathedral built after the Reformation.
+It is the city’s most historic building containing displays of artefacts from the Siege, a fine collection of silver Communion plate, as well as information on famous personalities, e.g. Cecil Francis Alexander (the internationally renowned hymn writer), the Earl Bishop and the philosopher George Berkeley.
+An exhibition of facsimilies of the Book of Kells was recently opened.It is dedicated to the name of St. Columba (Columb),the Ulster monk who established a Christian settlement here in the sixth century.

 The peal of eight bells is the oldest set in Ireland, presented by Charles 1 in 1638.

 A complete restoration of the Cathedral was completed in 2011.

 Prices:Admission is free, but a donation towards the upkeep of the building is requested.